KerstenDoering/PubMedPortable/documentation/wiki.rst

     - http://xapian.org/docs/admin_notes.html#merging-databases

     - xapian-compact -m  <all input directories to be compressed, separated by space> <name of outcoming folder with complete database>

+    - Using Ubuntu, this tool might have to be installed additionally with "sudo apt install xapian-tools".

 **********************************************************************